Gymshark is a brand that has been able to grow exponentially by following a simple strategic formula. Find out how they did it.…

 Gymshark is a fitness apparel & accessories brand, manufacturer and online retailer based in the United Kingdom.
 They focus on selling men and woman’s sportswear that is designed to be fashionable but also have high performance.

-Gymshark was founded in 2012 by Ben Francis, who was aged 19 at the time.
-It started with Francis screen printing products in his garage but rapidly grew to have customers in 131 countries.
+The company started with Francis screen printing products in his garage but rapidly grew, with customers in 131 countries.

 The PESTLE analysis shows that the main external factors effecting Gymshark are political and environmental.
 The uncertainties of situations like Brexit or Covid-19 have caused a lot of insecurity, including economic uncertainties and possible future changes in UK law and politics.
 This will affect Gymshark from different trading laws, to a weaker pound making imports dearer, while recent generations have an increased conscience over where they purchase clothing from, with searches for sustainable fashion.